bolanzach/Conduct/README.md

 Want to make it friendly - remove Enemy and add the Friend Component.
 The Systems in the game will pick up these changes and run their game logic on the Components, dynamically describing the behavior of the House.

+### Conduct Behaviors

 The Conduct Engine takes these principles and expands upon them, borrowing from compositional designs made popular by web frameworks that many frontend JavaScript developers are familiar with.
 The result is a powerful yet familiar and easy to use framework.

 At its core (and partially where the engine takes its name) is the concept of a Behavior.
 Everything in your game world can be described as _being_ a Behavior and as _having_ Behavior(s).
-Each Behavior describes some form of functionality or logic in your game and is meant to be reusable.
+Each Behavior describes some form of functionality or logic in your game.
+In literal words, a Behavior describes a certain _behavior_ in your game.
+Much like Components in the traditional sense, Conduct Behaviors are added and removed to describe the behavior of what they are attached to.
+Unlike Components however, Behaviors are attached to other Behaviors, there are no Game Objects!